Amplify's Community Advisory Group and Board

 Their work examines identities they hold as queer, Black, and agender through academic text and societal depictions.
 In addition to their only solo exhibition, colored Black., at Petshop Gallery in 2020, Ang’s work has been displayed in Split Gallery, Hot Shops Art Center, Apollon Art Space, RBR G, and Michael Phipps Gallery.
 In June 2022, Ang won a national competition where their artwork was selected to go on the inaugural membership card for the Stonewall National Visitor's Center, set to open in New York in June 2024.
 The original artwork will be on permanent display inside the center.
 Ang made their theatre stage debut in November 2022, as the lead character of Fiona who transitions to Adrian in the Voices in Alliance production of Rotterdam, a play written by Jon Brittain.

-Tess Houser is an Omaha-born artist and community advocate, most recently serving as awards program management at Front Porch Investments.
-Before joining FPI, Houser’s most recent work included administration of several grant programs through the Omaha Community Foundation, as well as development and grant writing experience in years prior at Bemis Center for Contemporary Arts.
+Tess Houser is an Omaha-born artist and community advocate, and Program Associate at The Susan Thompson Buffett Foundation.
+Before joining the Foundation, she worked in awards program management at Front Porch Investments and has administrated of several grant programs through the Omaha Community Foundation, as well as development and grant writing experience in years prior at Bemis Center for Contemporary Arts.
 Her arts and nonprofit background also includes gallery roles with Anderson O’Brien Fine Art and the University of Nebraska Art Gallery; working as an associate director for a national dance competition; and graphic design for Saving Grace Perishable Food Rescue.
 Between years of schooling, Houser volunteered with a national performing arts nonprofit, teaching and performing in cities throughout the U.S., Europe, and Japan as part of the group’s music outreach tours.
 She holds a Bachelor of Arts in Studio Arts and a minor in art history from the University of Nebraska Omaha, is a graduate of the Rising Leaders Institute through NAM/ynpnGO, and serves as a Mini Grant reviewer for the Nebraska Arts Council.

 Amanda Q. Kephart is a born and bred Nebraskan.
 Her love of creativity was nurtured by her family and teachers.
 She is a proud graduate of MCC Nebraska (Associate of Arts - with Honors) and the University of Nebraska Omaha (B.Sc.
 History).
 In 2020 her love of yoga took her to a Colorado ashram where she became a yoga teacher (RYT200).
 In 2022 she was awarded one of the inaugural scholarships to the American Alliance of Museums Conference.
 She is a member of the National Council for Public History, the Coordinating Council for Women in History, and the American Alliance of Museums.
 Amanda is an advocate for advancement of the individual - both in spirit and within their communities.
 She is a natural leader who urges others to be better versions of themselves.
 More personally, she is interested in the intersection of repetitious thought and movement with creativity.
 She is also aware of the need for our community to create and honor more spaces that seek joy, the ability to play, and to engage in artistic expression.
 She is looking forward to seeing what 2023 has in store!